State University of New York Upstate Medical University: Campus

 The university's main campus is located in the University Hill neighborhood of Syracuse, New York flanking Interstate 81.
-It includes Upstate University Hospital, the Institute for Human Performance, Setnor Academic Building, Central New York Gamma Knife Center, Jacobsen Hall, Regional Oncology Center, Upstate Golisano Children's Hospital, Weiskotten Hall, the Health Sciences Library, Silverman Hall and Geneva Tower residence hall.
+It includes Upstate University Hospital, the Institute for Human Performance, Setnor Academic Building, Central New York Gamma Knife Center, Jacobsen Hall, Regional Oncology Center, Upstate Golisano Children's Hospital, Weiskotten Hall, the Health Sciences Library, Silverman Hall, and Geneva Tower residence hall.
 A clinical campus in Binghamton, New York was established in 1976.
 Medical students spend their first two years of medical school in Syracuse, New York and then approximately a quarter of the class completes their training in Binghamton.
 Although the Clinical Campus is community-based, Binghamton students spend similar amounts of time in hospitals on their rotations.

 Upstate medical is located at the heart of downtown Syracuse, University Hill with neighboring Syracuse University and SUNY ESF.

 Medical students on the Syracuse campus complete their clinical years at Upstate's own University Hospital and its affiliates.
-Students on the Syracuse campus learn alongside doctors at the Central New York Gamma Knife Center, Upstate's Clark Burn Center, the Joslin Diabetes Center etc.
+Students on the Syracuse campus learn alongside doctors at the Central New York Gamma Knife Center, Upstate's Clark Burn Center, the Joslin Diabetes Center etc. In 2025, two statues honoring the universities celebrated alumni, Elizabeth Blackwell, the first woman to receive a medical degree in the United States, and Sarah Loguen Fraser, one of the first African American women to earn a medical degree, were unveiled in the college courtyard.

 Upstate University Health System

 Upstate University Hospital is a 752-bed non-profit, teaching hospital located in Syracuse, New York.
 Upstate University Hospital is a part of the Upstate Health System, as the flagship hospital in the system.
 As the hospital is a teaching hospital, it is affiliated with the Upstate Medical University.
 The hospital is also an American College of Surgeons verified Level 1 Trauma Center, the only in the region and one of 21 in New York.
 Attached to the hospital is the Upstate Golisano Children's Hospital that treats infants, children, teens, and young adults aged 0–21.

-Upstate Golisano Children's Hospital, an acute care children's hospital features 71 pediatric beds and provides comprehensive pediatric care.